khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 ### Avoid direct links to docs

-It is not an encouraged pattern to use a `?` or `Learn more` link to documentation for settings.
+It is not an encouraged pattern to link to documentation from settings, because the UI should be self-explanatory.
 Follow [when to use a link to documentation](/usability/contextual-help#when-to-use-a-link-to-documentation) for guidance.